XYSummerT/Restart/README.md

 # Restart
 A plugins for MCDR to restart MCserver.
-Use "!!restart" to restart Server.
+Use "!!restart" to restart the Server.